jamesqo/flavor.net/README.md

 # Building the Repo

-Flavor uses the excellent [Cake](http://cakebuild.net/) automation system for builds.
+Flavor uses the excellent [Cake](http://cakebuild.net/) DSL for builds.
 To get a fresh copy of Flavor, clone the repo and run

 ```powershell
 ./build.ps1 # Windows